Mohan Prasad Subedi

 Transportation: Transportation costs may include a bus or private car from Kathmandu to Pokhara, Pokhara to Ghandruk, return transport from Syauli Bazaar to Pokhara, and Pokhara back to Kathmandu.

-Gear & Equipment: If you don’t already own trekking gear, you may need to buy or rent items like: down jacket, trekking poles, a backpack, boots, and layered clothing.
+Gear & Equipment: If you don’t already own trekking gear, you may need to buy or rent items like: a down jacket, trekking poles, a backpack, boots, and layered clothing.
 Pokhara and Kathmandu have many rental shops catering to trekkers.

 The Annapurna Base Camp Trek is a unique journey that combines breathtaking mountain scenery, rich cultural experiences, and personal triumph.
 It offers unique rewards such as navigating through rhododendron forests, soaking in hot springs, and gazing at the stars from the Annapurna Sanctuary.
 With proper preparation, mindful pacing, and curiosity, this trek is a life-changing experience for both seasoned hikers and first-time trekkers.
 The warmth of Gurung hospitality and snow-crowned peaks like Annapurna I and Machhapuchhre invite a deep connection with nature and culture.